Arlo and Janis by Jimmy Johnson for August 04, 2016

 38. Image

-Alphaomega about 8 years ago
+Alphaomega over 8 years ago

 Last fall and winter a wolf pack numbering8 to 10 wolves roamed the area where my cabin is,eating the odd dog that people tied up at night,and generally making folks nervous.I could hear them howling at night as I lay in bed.People were advised to carry a stick when they walked about.
 No big deal.
 It’s just nature people,just nature.